itchyny/lightline.vim/README.md

 ```
 to your `.vimrc`.

-If your status line looks like
+If your statusline looks like
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/21.png)
 and the cool statusline appears only on splitting window, add
 ```vim